Hull FC hold off fightback to beat leaders Wigan

-Super League: Hull FC 14-10 Wigan Warriors: League leaders beaten after thrilling finale
+Super League: Hull FC 14-10 Wigan Warriors: Hosts hold on to upset leaders

 Last updated on .From the section Rugby League